5 Colonoscopy Myths Debunked: COVID-19 Edition

 Gut health is important, but some misinformation has infiltrated our culture regarding what’s normal for GI health.
 So, our gastroenterologists at San Antonio Gastroenterology Associates and San Antonio Gastroenterology and Endoscopy Centers are busting some common myths surrounding digestive health.

 Myth #1: I don’t have colon cancer symptoms, so I don’t need a colonoscopy.
+FALSE!

 Don’t make this mistake because it could be a matter of life or death.
 If you’re 45 or older (or have risk factors), you need a colonoscopy regardless of whether you are experiencing symptoms.